15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 21 Best Things to Do in Moab, Utah

-Although Arches National Park is open throughout the winter, the road and trails may be closed after heavy snowfall until they are cleared.
+Although Arches National Park is open throughout the winter, the road and trails may be closed after heavy snowfall until they are cleared, and the visitor center also keeps shorter hours in the winter.

 Grand Teton National Park, Wyoming